-It is very rare, but every once in a while, our accident attorney in Georgia meets with a driver who was uninsured at the time of their crash.
+It is very rare, but every once in a while, our Albany car accident attorneys meet with a driver who was uninsured at the time of their crash.
 Typically, we are the ones that people call when they are hit by an uninsured motorist.
 It is not often that we meet with someone who admits that they had no insurance at the time of their accident.

 We offer new clients a free, initial consultation so that they can discuss their case with one of our seasoned attorneys.
 We can answer any questions you may have and help give you the peace of mind you need.
 Here, we will discuss what your options are if you did not have auto insurance at the time of your crash.
 If you still have questions or concerns after reading this article, feel free to contact us directly.

 Georgia Law Requires That All Drivers Carry Auto Insurance

 Under Georgia law, you must carry auto insurance.
 If you plan on driving within the state.
 Most people are aware of this fact.
 It is very rare that we meet with a client who did not have insurance at the time of their accident.
 However, we also understand that things happen, and you may not have been able to afford insurance at the time of your accident.

 Some of our clients tell our accident attorney in Georgia that their policy had recently been canceled for non-payment.
 Others tell us that they were switching to a new insurance carrier and did not realize that there was a gap in insurance.